-This website is up to date through March 6, 2014.
-The last drug update has been communicated on February 16, 2014, there are currently no new drugs under consideration.
+This website is up to date through April 15, 2014.
+The last drug update has been communicated on February 16, 2014, there is currently one new drug under consideration.

 Worldwide, the Brugada syndrome has been recognized as an important cause of sudden cardiac death at a relatively young age.
 However, many or most patients with Brugada syndrome are asymptomatic and will also not experience malignant arrhythmias.
 This knowledge base can result in a challenge for both physicians and patients.
 Brugada syndrome is diagnosed in the presence of specific electrocardiographic abnormalities (known as the type-1 Brugada syndrome ECG) combined with an absence of gross structural abnormalities and several other criteria.
 Furthermore, Brugada syndrome often shows familial aggregation.
 The presence of this type-1 ECG in particular has been linked to an increased risk for ventricular tachyarrhythmias, cardiac arrest and sudden death in Brugada syndrome patients.
 Importantly, many drugs have been reported to induce the type-1 ECG and/or (sometimes fatal) arrhythmias in Brugada syndrome patients.
 Therefore, it is necessary to advice patients with Brugada syndrome not to use these drugs, or to do so only in controlled conditions so that its potential pro-arrhythmic effect or the lack thereof can be documented and treated if necessary.
 This advice is also acknowledged in the latest (2013) guidelines for the treatment of inheritable arrhythmia syndromes (here).